How to Hire a CTO for a Startup: Cost, Skills and Best Practices

 • Qualification level

-On average, the hourly rate for a CTO can range from $150 to $300 or more, depending on the factors mentioned above.
+On average, the hourly rate for hiring a CTO can range from $150 to $300 or more, depending on the factors mentioned above.
 However, it is essential to note that these figures are estimates and can vary widely based on the individual candidate and specific circumstances.

-RegionAverage salary (annual)
+RegionAverage annual salary ($)

 USA